Rangers extension 'means the world' to Davis

 Davis wants to replicate famous Greece win

-After working up to full fitness towards the end of the season Davis is on international duty ahead of the Nations League, which will see Northern Ireland play four times in the space of 10 days.
+After working up to full fitness with Rangers, Davis is now focused on the Nations League, which will see Northern Ireland play four times in the space of 10 days.

-Northern Ireland have yet to win a Nations League match and are without several influential players.
+Ian Baraclough's side have yet to win a Nations League match and are without several influential players.

-Greece travel to Windsor Park on Thursday for the first time since 2015, when Davis scored twice as Northern Ireland qualified for the Euro 2016 finals.
+Greece travel to Windsor Park on Thursday for the first time since 2015 when Davis scored twice as Northern Ireland won 3-1 in Belfast to qualify for the Euro 2016 finals.

-Davis added the victory over Greece seven years ago was "one of the fondest memories" of his career and has full belief in a youthful squad.
+He said that victory over Greece was "one of the fondest memories" of his career and has full belief in a youthful squad that will face them again.

-"To get the goals, to get the win and being in a comfortable position in the game where you can actually take a bit of it in - we all know the experience we had in France after that," he recalled.
+"To get the goals, to get the win and being in a comfortable position in the game where you can actually take a bit of it in - we all know the experience we had in France after that," recalled Davis.

 "It is a really special memory and it would be nice to replicate that performance and that result.

-"If we perform to the levels we are capable of we can do something special with this group.
+"If we perform to the levels we are capable of, we can do something special with this group.

 "Ultimately we know there could be a play-off place up for grabs so there is that carrot for us."